 …And he’s returned every year since.
 The hovering power of helicopters sparked an immense creativity in him.
 To this day, Jeremy is well known for his ariel photography, and he’s got a unique way of capturing it.
 Instead of using a drone, he goes up in helicopters and likes to swing back and forth, getting the doors parallel to the ground, capturing that perfect shot.
 This adventurous, wild, and creative flair is part of what makes him the perfect fit for Nimmo Bay and a kindred soul with Fraser.

 There’s real magic that happens when Fraser and Jeremy come together to collaborate on a project.
 One of their greatest strengths is the brotherly bond they’ve formed.
 The combination of deep respect and wild bantering creates an atmosphere primed for creative thoughts to flow.
 They’ve learned and accepted each other’s quirks and use it to their advantage.
 Jeremy taught Fraser what’s possible to capture through the lens.
 At the same time, Jeremy’s learned to go with the flow when Fraser throws out what seems like an absurd idea for a photo.

 Between Jeremy’s talent to set up a shot and capture any subject in the dreamiest lighting and Frasers’ endlessly original ideas, they’re an unstoppable duo.

-Some of Jeremys most treasured works have come from visits to Nimmo Bay. “a lot of my favorite outside or outdoor nature wildlife photographs have come from Nimmo.
+Some of Jeremys most treasured works have come from visits to Nimmo Bay.
+“A lot of my favourite outside or outdoor nature wildlife photographs have come from Nimmo.
 I’m not someone who shows a lot of work.
 I really wait for an image that I like”.